7 Misunderstanding and Deception

 Different levels of interpretation exist–literal or word for word interpretation, idiomatic interpretation, and interpretation that can be easily, creatively misunderstood or misinterpreted.
 Thus, surface meaning versus deeper meaning.
 Think about it: Have you ever interpreted something one way when it actually had an alternative meaning?
 Has someone ever misinterpreted something you said or did?
 Take a moment to reflect upon your own experiences as you prepare to read this chapter.

 Richard White remarked that “diverse people adjust their differences through what amounts to a process of creative, and often expedient, misunderstandings….They often misinterpret and distort both the values and the practices of those they deal with.”[1]
-During the colonial period, instances of such misunderstanding emerged through one’s exposure to the various ceremonies and events witnessed by both Native peoples and Europeans.
+During the colonial period, instances of such misunderstanding emerged through one’s exposure to ceremonies and events witnessed by both Native peoples and Europeans.
 Calumet ceremonies, acceptance of images, adoptions, marriages, baptisms, sacrificial funerals, even the common strategy of gift giving—each had attached “meanings to these practices that the other did not fully comprehend.”[2]
 Intercultural accommodations, creative misunderstandings, “new combinations of meanings just to get along.”[3]
 No matter how you phrase it, there was a distinct disconnect at times between what one culture understood, heard or saw and what the other actually meant, said or displayed.

 For starters, communicating one’s spirituality to a non-believer proved difficult: “It was one thing to say something so simple as a name, altogether another to convey the abstract, metaphysical knowledge that would lead to an understanding of Christianity” or even Native spirituality.[4]
-Robert Morrissey amplifies the point of creative misunderstanding and how this played out when it came to communication between Native peoples and Jesuit missionaries.
+Robert Morrissey amplifies the point of how creative misunderstanding operated in communication between Native peoples and Jesuit missionaries.
 His premise is that two different generations of Jesuits encountered the Illinois.
-The first generation was made up of Fathers Claude-Jean Allouez and Jacques Marquette, the two earliest priests to encounter the Illinois in the mid 1600’s, followed later by the second generation of priests that included Fathers Jacques Gravier, Gabriel Marest, Pierre-François Pinet and others who worked with the Illinois after the 1690’s.
+The first generation was made up of Fathers Claude-Jean Allouez and Jacques Marquette, the two earliest priests to encounter the Illinois in the mid 1600s, followed later by the second generation of priests that included Fathers Jacques Gravier, Gabriel Marest, Pierre-François Pinet and others who worked with the Illinois after the 1690s.
 As this second generation became better skilled with the Illinois language, they recognized that previous beliefs about the acceptance of Christianity among the Illinois were incorrect and misunderstood, and that many more differences existed between the Illinois culture and their own than had been realized.
 For example, Marquette and Allouez assumed syncretism, a wedding of Christianity with Native traditions that convinced them that the Illinois worshiped the Christian God.
 But once the second generation of Jesuits arrived, they determined that the Illinois were not as Christianized as earlier Jesuits believed them to be.
 Their various “idolatrous” activities–manitous, spiritual traditions and shamans–disrupted more concrete access to Christianity.
 As a result, intercultural relations between the Illinois and the missionaries “declined from remarkable harmony and almost universal accommodation at the outset to great discord and division in the 1700s.”
 Ironically, “better communication was the end of an optimistic era of religious syncretism in this most remote Jesuit mission in North America.”[5]

 Allouez first made contact with the Illinois in 1666, when several of their people made their way to his mission of St. Esprit that was located in Chequamegon Bay, an inlet of Lake Superior, located in modern day Wisconsin.
 Seven years later, Marquette met the Illinois on their own lands along the Illinois River and founded the Mission of the Immaculate Conception among them in 1674.
 Both Allouez and Marquette were certain that the Illinois were perfect for Christianization, “a fine field for Gospel laborers, as it is impossible to find [a group of Native people] better fitted for receiving Christian influences.”
 Unlike many other Native communities, the Illinois were not hostile to missionaries, they were open to prayer, and even “promised to become evangelists in their own right.”[6]